ChrstphrHll/npc_gen/students/Jaxon Brindarry.md

   int: 15
   str: 14
   wis: 13
-track: Assault
-trait: There's nothing I like more than a good mystery.
-trait1: Dreamy
-trait2: Naive
 year: 3
+guild: Jettenia
+partyID: 28
 ---
 # Jaxon Brindarry
 ---
 ### Description
 - 3rd year Elf Artificer in Jettenia
-- curly turquoise hair that's done up in a top knot, Amber eyes, and Brown skin
+- curly turquoise hair that's done up in a top knot, Hazel eyes, and Brown skin
 - Is Dreamy and Naive, and has Wisdom as their ideal

 ### Organizations